wavefrontHQ/docs/pages/doc/logging_log_alerts.md

   <p>The steps to add roles and permissions differ for onboarded and original subscriptions.
 For details, see how to manage roles, groups, and permissions for <a href="csp_users_roles.html#create-edit-or-delete-a-custom-role">onboarded subscriptions</a> and <a href="users_roles.html">original subscriptions</a>.</p>
   {{site.data.alerts.end}}

-To create log alerts, you need to have the following user preferences:
-* Select **WQL** as the default query language.
-* Select **Chart Builder** as the default way of building queries.

-To learn how to configure user preferences, see [Configure User Preferences](users_account_managing.html#configure-user-preferences).

 ## Alerts Browser

 Use the Alerts Browser to create and manage your logs alerts.
 To see the logs alerts you created, click the **Logs Alerts** tab.